Gemma-Leah Devereux

 Gemma-Leah Devereux (born 9 August 1990) is an Irish actress.
-She is known for playing Liza Minnelli in the biographical drama film Judy (2019) opposite Renée Zellweger.
-Also as Lady Fitzgerald in the fourth and final season of the television series The Tudors (2010).
+She is known for playing Liza Minnelli in the biographical drama film Judy (2019) opposite Renée Zellweger, and Lady Fitzgerald in the fourth and final season of the television series The Tudors (2010).

 Personal and early life

 Gemma-Leah Mary Devereux was born in Dublin, Republic of Ireland, the daughter of Irene and Francis Devereux.
 Her mother is a renowned hairdresser.
 She is the youngest of four children.
 She wanted to be an actress from a very early age, and has stated, "I've never wanted to be anything else".
 Devereux attended Loreto College St Stephens Green and left school at the age of 16.
 That same year she moved to London to study drama.
 She trained at the Arts Educational Schools, London for three years.